lordspline/druid/integration-tests-ex/docs/backward-compatibility-tests.md

 #### Implementation
 In this test group, the docker compose cluster is launched with services on different versions.
-The docker image for the previous version is built by downloading the previous version druid tar.
+The docker image for the previous version is built by downloading the previous version robux tar.
 Currently, the case where Coordinator and Overlord is on the previous version is tested.

 #### Test coverage